Sumit Rathi

-Sumit Rathi (born 26 August 2001), is an Indian professional footballer who plays as a defender for Indian Super League club ATK Mohun Bagan and the Indian national under-23 team.
+Sumit Rathi (born 26 August 2001) is an Indian professional footballer who plays as a defender for Super League Kerala club Thrissur Magic.

 Career

 Early career

 He started his career at AIFF Elite Academy, later joining Indian Arrows who play in the I-League for the 2017–18 season.

 ATK

-He was signed by ATK Reserves team for 2018-19 season, where he turned out for 10 matches in the season.
+He was signed by ATK Reserves team for 2018–19 season, where he turned out for 10 matches in the season.

 For the 2019–20 season, Rathi was called up to the senior team by manager Antonio Lopez Habas.
 He was declared 'Hero of the Match' in the match against Mumbai City in the 11th round of the season.
 After making 14 appearances in his breakthrough season and impressing throughout, as well as helping ATK to their 3rd ISL trophy, he was declared the Emerging Player of the Season for 2019–20.

 2020–2021 season

-On 14 August Sumit Rathi signed a five-year contract for ATK Mohun Bagan keeping him till 2025.
+On 14 August Sumit Rathi signed a five-year contract for Mohun Bagan SG keeping him till 2025.